redis/docs/content/develop/get-started/redis-in-ai.md

 weight: 20
 ---

 Integrate Redis into your projects to deliver fast, reliable, scalable AI-powered interactions for high-quality user experiences.
+Redis stores and indexes vector embeddings that semantically represent unstructured data.
+Using vector search, Redis retrieves similar previously answered questions, reducing LLM inference costs and latency.
+Redis fetches recent and relevant portions of the chat history to provide context, improving the quality and accuracy of responses.
+Redis is ideal for RAG systems and AI agents requiring rapid data retrieval and generation.

 ## Benefits of integrating Redis in your AI agents and applications